 Gasoline vapors are highly explosive.
 To prevent a possible explosion and fire, check the engine and fuel compartments before each engine start for fumes or accumulation of fuel.
 Always operate the bilge blower for at least four minutes before engine starting, during the starting process and anytime you are operating your boat below cruising speeds.

-- 5. Before starting the motor, ensure your boat is in deep enough water (at least 2'). - 6.
-With the throttle lever in NEUTRAL, pull out the "Throttle Only Button" to permit throttle travel in NEUTRAL without engaging the transmission.
-Next, move the throttle lever to the full open position and leave it there. - 7.
-Turn the ignition key clockwise to start the motor, releasing the key when the motor starts.
-If you are starting a cold engine, you can enrich the starting mixture by activating the choke.
-To do this press in on the ignition key while cranking the starter.
-After the engine starts, reduce the throttle to idle.
+- Before starting the motor, ensure your boat is in deep enough water (at least 2'). - 6.
+With the throttle lever in NEUTRAL, turn the ignition key clockwise to start the engine, releasing the key when the engin starts.